wendyverdonk93/docs/content/payment-methods/wallet/applepay/apple-pay-how-does-it-work.md

 The product rules for Apple Pay remain similar to those of the product rules from credit card payments.
 This is due to the nature of the transaction being a typical credit card payment, although through the Apple Pay gateway:

+* SSL and HTTPS is required for Apple Pay

 * American Express is currently __not__ supported for Apple Pay payments

 * Refunding more than the stated amount of the original transaction is __not__ possible for Apple Pay.
 More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount/) page